MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-report-view.md

 ## Zoom in on a visual

 Sometimes it's difficult to see the details in a visual.
-You can focus on one visual by itself and make it bigger by using Focus mode.
+You can focus on one visual by itself to make it bigger by using Focus mode.
 For more information, see [Focus mode and Full screen mode](end-user-focus.md).

-### A visual in Focus mode
+The following example shows a visual in Focus mode.

 :::image type="content" source="media/end-user-report-view/power-bi-focus.png" alt-text="A screenshot of a visual open in focus mode.":::

-### A visual in Full screen mode
+The following example shows a visual in Full screen mode.

 :::image type="content" source="media/end-user-report-view/power-bi-visual-full-screen.png" alt-text="A screenshot of a visual open in full screen mode.":::